openstack/security-doc/security-guide/source/introduction/security-boundaries-and-threats.rst

 Attack types
 ------------

-The diagram shows the types of attacks that may be expected from the actors described in the previous section.
-Note that there will always be exceptions to this diagram but in general, this describes the sorts of attack that could be typical for each actor.
+The diagram shows the typical types of attacks that may be expected from the actors described in the previous section.
+Note that there will always be exceptions to this diagram.

 .. figure:: ../figures/high-capability.png